 Of course, inside the tent, you’ll need a sleeping bag to crawl into after trekking around all day.
 Sleeping bags for backpacking should be lightweight (are you noticing a theme here?), durable, and keep you warm in a variety of conditions.

 What time of year you’ll be backpacking and the climate of your specific location will help you decide what kind of sleeping bag to choose, but if you’re looking for something to use no matter the weather, I’d go with a three-season bag.

 The Western Mountaineering UltraLite is the perfect pick for backpacking because it weighs only 1lb 13oz and has a three-season rating so it’s rather versatile.
 Filled with goose down, you’ll be nice and cozy at the end of the longest days.

 Quick Tip: It’s also nice to choose a sleeping bag with a stuff sack so that you can compress it and store it safely inside of your pack.
 If you love a certain bag and it doesn’t come with a stuff sack, you can always purchase on separately!

 For more on the best sleeping bags, check out our in-depth guide

-While they may seem like more of a “glamping” accessory, sleeping pads are absolutely necessary in ensuring you get a good night’s sleep while backpacking.
-Choose one that doesn’t weigh much and can be easily strapped on to the side of your pack so it doesn’t take up precious space inside of the bag.
+While they may seem like more of a “glamping” accessory, sleeping pads are absolutely necessary for ensuring you get a good night’s sleep while backpacking.
+Choose one that doesn’t weigh much and can be easily strapped onto the side of your pack so it doesn’t take up precious space inside the bag.